Promoting Affordable Connectivity Program, Google Bars Truth Social, T-Mobile Wins 2.5 GHz Auction

 Truth Social was launched after Trump was banned from Twitter following the riot at the U.S. Capitol on January 6, 2021.
 It purports to be a safe haven for the MAGA movement to speak freely online.

 Trump’s platform isn’t the only right-wing social-media start-up with controversial content-moderation policies.
-In 2021, Parler was removed from Apple’s App Store and Google Play and was blocked by Amazon Web Services due to its failure to remove incitements to violence and illegal activity.
+In 2021, Parler was removed from Apple’s App Store and Google Play and was blocked by Amazon Web Services due to its alleged failure to remove incitements to violence and illegal activity.

 Parler revised its content moderation policies and was reinstated by AWS and the App Store only a few months after it was banned.
 Parler became available on Google Play on Friday.